Joelx/rasax-deployment-guide/README.md

 ![Pods of Rasa X Helm Chart Creating][Pod1-image]
 <br>

-7. Likewise you can check the services and see what ports are being used.
+7. Likewise you can check the services and see what ports are being used.:
 ```sh
 kubectl -n rasax get pods
 ```